waltterimynttinen/waltterimynttinen/README.md

 ## Hello! 👋

-Master's student in Information and Communication Technology at Turun yliopisto - University of Turku - Software Development - Data Analytics - Cloud
+I'm a master's student in Information and Communication Technology at Turun yliopisto - University of Turku - Software Development - Data Analytics - Cloud

 Currently working on AWS certifications and learning more about device agnostic design.